DISASTER EVACUATION WITH PETS

 We hope this evacuation information will never be needed but we should all be prepared before disaster strikes.
-2015 brought unprecedented railway disasters and mob violence in major cities.
-2016 started with record weather disasters so don't leave your computer without making a disaster plan checklist!
+2015 and 2016 saw unprecedented railway disasters and mob violence in major cities.
+2017 started with record weather disasters and 2019 is already record-setting floods so don't leave your computer without making a disaster plan checklist!

 Reference & Related Articles, Information, and ways to help dig for gold below;